Loading guide

 Many GP clinics offer bulk billing (free with Medicare).
 Telehealth services have fixed fees starting from around $20.
 Some workplaces also have Employee Assistance Programs that cover medical consultations.

-Generally, no. A valid medical certificate from a registered doctor is evidence that you were unfit for work.
-However, employers can request additional information in some circumstances or ask you to see a company-appointed doctor for extended absences.
+Employers assess evidence under workplace policy and Fair Work guidance.
+A certificate from a registered doctor can support routine sick leave, but employers can request additional information in some circumstances or ask you to see a company-appointed doctor for extended absences.

 Get a medical certificate nowThis information is for general educational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional before making decisions about your health.
 Content on this page has been reviewed by AHPRA-registered Australian doctors but does not replace a personalised medical consultation.